Gaza

 The Israel/Hamas conflict has been and continues to be devastating beyond belief.

-During the first sitting week of the 48th Parliament I spoke publicly on the situation in Gaza and stood with Medecins Sans Frontieres, supporting the presentation of its public petition to the Australian Government, to demand action to protect lives, stop weaponising aid and lift the siege in Gaza.
+During the first sitting week of the 48th Parliament I spoke publicly on the situation in Gaza and stood with Medecins Sans Frontieres, supporting the petition to the Australian Government, to demand action to protect lives, stop weaponising aid and lift the siege in Gaza.
+It seems clear that international humanitarian law is being breached and Australia should do everything in its power to stop Israel from using starvation as a tool of war.

-I have spoken and met with many constituents, advocates and concerned community groups and have passed on their messages to the Minister for Foreign Affairs, Penny Wong, including our distress and anxiety over the continued blockage of aid into Gaza, the now mass acute malnutrition crisis facing the Palestinian people, and the lack of viable medical facilities or functioning hospitals.
+I have spoken and met with many constituents, advocates and concerned community groups and have passed on their messages to the Minister for Foreign Affairs, Penny Wong, including our distress and anxiety over the continued blockage of aid into Gaza, the escalating humanitarian crisis, and the lack of viable medical facilities or functioning hospitals.

-As I have done since first addressing this conflict, I also call on the terrorist organisation, Hamas, to release all remaining hostages immediately.
+As I have done since first addressing this conflict, I also call on the terrorist organisation, Hamas, to release all remaining hostages immediately, who have endured unimaginable suffering.

 Australia is a culturally diverse, civil and tolerant nation.
 We must hold tightly to the democratic values that underpin our national identity and enable diverse communities to live peacefully together as Australians.